latest tech scookietech

 Here’s something I didn’t see coming five years ago.

-People with zero coding experience are building apps that would’ve required a development team back in 2019.
-I’m talking about small business owners creating inventory systems or marketers building customer portals without writing a single line of code.
+People with zero coding experience are building apps that would’ve required a full development team back in 2019.
+Small business owners?
+They’re creating inventory systems.
+Marketers are building customer portals without touching a line of code.
+The shift happened fast, and it’s real, tools exist now that make it possible, whether you’re running a shop or managing campaigns.
+That wasn’t true five years ago.

 Platforms like Bubble and Webflow let you drag and drop your way to working software.
-It’s not perfect (you still hit walls with complex features).
-But for most business automation?
-It works.
+Sure, you’ll hit walls with complex features, nothing’s perfect.
+For most business automation though?
+They work.
+Really well, in fact.

 Edge computing sounds complicated but it’s simple.